Darxo/Hardened/README.md

 - Introduce a new **Unworthy** effect which prevents the character from granting experience on death.
 This is given to all non-player controlled characters who grant 0 XP on death or are allied to the player
 - Introduce a new cosmetic **Non-Combatant** effect, to non-combatant characters, which explains that they do not need to be killed in order to win
 - Add tooltip for the duration of tile effects (smoke, flames, miasma)
+- Improve visibility of Miasma and Burning Ground
 - **Knock Back**, **Hook** and **Repel** can no longer be used on enemies which are immune to knock back
 - **Disarm** can no longer be used on enemies which are immune to disarm
 - **Brawny**, **Fortified Mind** and **Colossus** on all NPCs are now replaced with an equivalent amount of stats